martinmatejovsky/lights-out-vue3-typescript/future-ideas.md

 - switching colors of squares to grayscale or color
 - adding a timer
-- button :one step back
+- checkbox to turn off helping numbers
+- button :one step back (idea: do not store whole state object, but just index of clicked square.Then via function imitating inverted click on square, we can go back)
+- nicer background color on <body>, with effect of waves